SAP-archive/iot-edge-samples/streaming-aggregation/README.md

 The JSON file controls the configuration of this streaming aggregation sample.
 There are two sections in the JSON file: streams and rules.
 The streams section is fixed.
 This means this section must be there for this sample to function properly.

 Each section in the streams has three fixed and one optional name/value pairs.
 The properties “name”, “time” and “type” are fixed.
 The property “persist” is optional.
-If the “persist” property is true for an aggregation then this sample will create the aggregation and save it in a CSV file.
+If the “persist” property is true for an aggregation, then this sample will create the aggregation and save it in a CSV file.

 In the rule section of the JSON file there are three name value pairs defined for each section.
 These are “ruleId”, “profileId” and “aggr”.
 This is where the streaming aggregation to streaming rule mapping is configurated.
 The rule section is optional.
 If omitted, there will be no streaming aggregations generated.

 ### Example
 I have two sensor profiles Temperature_0_1 and Humidity_0_1.
 I have already defined two custom rules for each profile: “TempAvg” and “HumdAvg”.

-I want to generate AVG and SUM every 30 seconds for both of these sensor measures and save for future analysis.
+I want to generate AVG and SUM every 30 seconds for both sensor profiles and save for future analysis.

 I would also like to bring the AVG of Temperature_0_1 to a rule “TempAvg” and AVG of Humidity_0_1 to a rule “HumdAvg”.